 Pro Tip: Use a disposable rag to catch the splatter from the Pump Guard as it exits the outlet.

 11. Inject the PUMP GUARD into the pump through the hose input.
 Verify that the engine is in the OFF position.
-Pull the starter cord many times until all water is removed from the pump and pump is now filled with Pump Guard.
-If needed, use an assistant for this step.
+Allow Pump Guard to work through the pump for approximately 30 seconds.
+Your pump is now filled with Pump Guard.

 12. Remove the SIMPSON Pump Guard bottle from the pump.